 - Be careful with top-ups: Finish one glass before a top-up to maintain control over how much you’re drinking.

-Arriving at a party on an empty stomach can make it easy to overeat.
-Try to have small, healthy snacks beforehand like yoghurt or apple slices, to take the edge off your hunger and prevent you from piling up your plate.
+Arriving at the celebration on an empty stomach can make it easy to overeat.
+A light, healthy snack beforehand like yoghurt or apple slices can take the edge off your hunger and help you enjoy your meal without overindulging once at the celebration.

 Keep active

-It’s easy to let regular exercise habits slide during the holiday season, but staying active can keep you healthy, both physically and mentally.
-Try setting some time aside each day, whether it’s going for a walk, playing outdoor games with friends and family, or taking part in your favourite sport.
-This not only helps burn extras calories from indulgent meals but also enhances your energy and mood.
+It’s easy to let regular exercise habits slide during the holiday season but staying active in simple, enjoyable ways can support both physical and mental wellbeing.
+Try setting some time aside each day, whether it’s going for a walk or playing outdoor games with the kids, friends and family.
+This not only helps burn extra calories from the festive meals but will also enhance your energy and mood.

 Speak to a Dietitian